Rogarrid/my-monorepo/README.md

 ## Considerations and pending improvements

+- **Image Upload Functionality**: Images can be uploaded and updated in Cloudinary successfully in the local environment.
+However, there are issues with this functionality in the deployed environment, which need to be addressed to ensure seamless operation across both environments.

 - **Additional endpoints**: The following endpoints are planned to be created to manage user publications:

   - Endpoint to create and save a new publication associated with an existing user.